What do you do when you are thanking someone for several things and realize you didn’t include one thing after your envelope is sealed?

 I like to include every item in the thank you note.
-After I had the envelope sealed, I realized I didn’t mention the cat stickers!
-I really didn’t want to reopen the card.
-Since the card was going to my parents and didn’t need to look professional, I decided to include a PS on the back of the envelope.
+After the envelope was sealed, I realized I didn’t mention the cat stickers!
+I didn’t want to reopen the card.
+Since the card was going to my parents and didn’t need to look professional, I included a PS on the back of the envelope.

 If you left something out of the thank-you note and realize it after the envelope was sealed, answer these questions to determine if a P.S. on the back of the envelope is okay for your situation.

-Does your card and envelope need to look professional?
-If the thank-you note is for business, a job interview, or someone you do not know well you should probably start with another card and envelope.
-If you reopen the card and add another sentence, and then tape your envelope closed, it will look sloppy (the opposite or professional).
+- Does your card and envelope need to look professional?
+If the thank-you note is for business, a job interview, or someone you do not know well, you should start with another card and envelope.
+If you reopen the card and, add another sentence, and then tape your envelope closed, it will look sloppy (the opposite or professional).
 You don’t want the envelope to look as though it was already opened when it arrives.

-If your thank you note is amazing and the person will keep it, will it bother your if the envelope is thrown away and they no longer have the written record of whatever you put in the P.S thank-you on the envelope?
+- If your thank you note is amazing and the person will keep it, will it bother you if the envelope is thrown away and they no longer have the written record of whatever you put in the P.S. thank-you on it?
 If yes, do not add the P.S. to the envelope.
-Open the card and add it or start over.
+Open the card and add it, or start over.

-If you realize that you forgot an item after the card was mailed, you can either send another card or follow up with an email or mention it in person.
+If you realize that you forgot an item after the card was mailed, you can either send another card, follow up with an email, or mention it in person.
 Or say nothing at all if you think that would be too awkward.